pratyushplp/pl-checkout-final/README.md

 ## High Level Architecture
 ![1presentation](https://github.com/pratyushplp/webapp-chatbot/assets/24541975/04fe1c9a-ce38-408d-88a3-d9c0ea10c50e)

+## Backend
+The backend portion is completed using fast api with python and .net 6 and C#.
+The .net code will be updated soon.
+To spin up the backend server for fast api and python use the command below. uvicorn test:app –reload

+## Cloud
+For cloud storage and compute Azure is used.
+You have to create a .env file and insert the required credentials.

 ## React Components
 **This section is for developers**.
 The main page for the chatbot is the chat page (chat.tsx).
 The main components are as follow.